Welcome to the EHOC website, the Etty Hillesum Research Centre of Ghent University

 Etty Hillesum CONGRES in gHent 13-15 january 2014

-On the 15th of January 2014, it will be hundred years ago that Etty Hillesum was born in Middelburg, the Netherlands.
-The Etty Hillesum Research Centre (EHOC) of Ghent University will commemorate this anniversary with an international congress.
+On the 15th of January 2014, it was hundred years ago that Etty Hillesum was born in Middelburg, the Netherlands.
+The Etty Hillesum Research Centre (EHOC) of Ghent University has commemorated this anniversary with an international congress.

-The conference will start on Monday morning 13 January 2014 and will end on Wednesday 15 January.
-We will gather in Het Pand, Onderbergen 1, Ghent.
+The conference started on Monday morning 13 January 2014 and ended on Wednesday 15 January.
+Place of meeting was Het Pand, Onderbergen 1, Ghent.

 The program with additional information can be found on http://www.ehoc.ugent.be/Congress2014 (column at the left side)